 • How do coral reefs support South Florida's economy?
 The National Ocean and Atmospheric Administration (NOAA) released a status report for Florida’s Coral Reef detailing that coral reefs in Southeast Florida generate $5.7 billion in local sales and support 61,000 jobs every year.

 • Do coral reefs safeguard against extreme weather, shoreline erosion and coastal flooding?
 Yes!
-As reported by Storlazzi et al. 2019, reefs in the Coral ECA provide more than $323 million in flood protection benefits to buildings and protect over $276 million in economic activity each year.
+As reported by Storlazzi et al. 2019, reefs in the Coral AP provide more than $323 million in flood protection benefits to buildings and protect over $276 million in economic activity each year.

 Protecting Our Reefs